inductiva/inductiva/docs/introduction/computational_resources_overview.md

 ## Comparison Example: SWASH Simulation

-In this comparison, we aim to illustrate the performance differences between running simulations on a shared pool of resources and on dedicated resources through Inductiva.
+In this comparison, we aim to illustrate the performance differences between running simulations on a shared pool of resources and on dedicated resources using the Inductiva API.

-We will use a [SWASH simulation]() as our example to demonstrate these differences.
+We will use the [SWASH simulation]() as our example to demonstrate these differences.

 ### SWASH Simulation on Shared Resources

 First, we'll run the simulation using the shared pool of workers, a convenient option for those getting started or running less resource-intensive tasks.

-> **_NOTE:_** the simulation is designed to complete in **approximately 20 minutes** to showcase its performance on the shared infrastructure.

 ```python
 import inductiva